meilisearch/documentation/references/documents.md

 This `updateId` allows you to [track the current update](/references/updates.md).

 ## Delete documents

 <RouteHighlighter method="POST" route="/indexes/:index_uid/documents/delete"/>

-Delete a selection of documents based on array of identifiers.<br/>
+Delete a selection of documents based on array of document id's.<br/>

 #### Path Variables